henrytsui000/Stock-Price-Prediction/README.md

 # About

-This is a side project create by Lucy's and me, the main idea is use Bert model for fuse the stock news title and past stock price to predict the stock price in the future.
+This is a side project create by Lucy and me, the main idea is use Bert model for fuse the stock news title and past stock price to predict the stock price in the future.

 What we notice when investing in stocks is that in addition to observing the past values of stocks and short-term changes in stocks.
 We also refer to the news of the stock market, that is, we refer to the buying and selling conditions of other investors or the operating conditions of the company.
 This is why simple models such as LSTM or DNN will be inaccurate in stock forecasting - it loses the fundamental value of the stock.